spatialos/online-services/docs/content/services-packages/deployment-pool/usage.md

 The refresh token is passed as an environment variable as it is a secret and shouldn't be passed in plaintext.
 It is recommended to set the secret up from an external source, for example from a properly secured local file, then use `cat my-spatial-refresh-token` in the command above to avoid storing it in your command history.

-## Deploy the deployment pool in the cloud
+## Deploy the Deployment Pool in the cloud

-As in the quickstart, we will need a Kubernetes configuration file to run the deployment pool in our cluster.
+As in the quickstart guide, we will need a Kubernetes configuration file to run the Deployment Pool in our cluster.
 Update the included `deployment-pool/deployment.yaml` to replace `{{your_google_project_name}}` where required.

-As the deployment pool will be starting deployments, you will need to provide a launch configuration and a snapshot as local files in Kubernetes.
+As the Deployment Pool will be starting deployments, you will need to provide a launch configuration and a snapshot as local files in Kubernetes.
 We will use Kubernetes config maps for this purpose so the files can be mounted alongside a pod.

 ### Launch configuration